Sidney Shachnow: Retirement

 Shachnow retired from the Army in 1994, at the age of 60, after 40 years of active-duty service.

 Sidney Shachnow has been an honorary member of Rotary Club Berlin-Luftbruecke (Berlin-Airlift) since March 13, 1990.

 Shachnow was inducted as a Distinguished Member of the Special Forces Regiment in 2007.
 He was posthumously awarded the Bull Simons Award in 2019.

 Autobiography "Hope and Honor"

 In 2004, Shachnow authored Hope and Honor, an autobiographical account of his childhood experience in the Nazi Kovno concentration camp of Lithuania, his immigration and assimilation to the United States and his 40-year career in the U.S. Army, Special Forces.

 Politics

-On September 6, 2016 he endorsed Republican presidential nominee Donald Trump, though he was publicly critical of some of Trump's foreign policy proposals.
+On September 6, 2016, he endorsed Republican presidential nominee Donald Trump, though he was publicly critical of some of Trump's foreign policy proposals.

-Death
+Personal life and death

-Shachnow, who lived in Southern Pines, North Carolina, died on September 28, 2018.
-He was married to Arlene for 63 years and they had four daughters.
+Shachnow lived in Southern Pines, North Carolina and married Arlene Armstrong, a Catholic.
+They were married for 63 years and had four daughters as well as 14 grandchildren.
+He died on September 28, 2018, at the age of 83.
 Shachnow was interred at Arlington National Cemetery on February 12, 2019.